vimeo/VimeoUpload/README.md

             if let error = operation.error
             {
                 // Do something with the error

-                return
             }
+            else if let url = operation.outputURL
+            {
+                // Use the url to generate an upload ticket }
+            else
+            {

-            let outputURL = operation.outputURL! // error and outputURL are mutually exclusive })
+                assertionFailure("error and outputURL are mutually exclusive, this should never happen.")
             }
+        })
+    }

     operation.start()
 ```

+3. Use the file URL to generate an upload ticket.

-#### Uploading an ALAsset
+#### Obtaining a File URL for an ALAsset

 Construct an NSURL that points to a video file on disk: